- Written by Dr.Mehmet Demircioglu

 How many grafts can be too many in one hair transplant session?

-This is where patients can be misled.
+Here, patients can be misled.
 A clinic may say, “Your donor is very good,” but not explain how they measured it.
 A patient may hear a big number and feel relieved, without realizing that the donor area may be paying the price.

 Why do lifetime donor reserves matter more than one impressive graft number?

-I often tell patients that donor planning is not only about this year.
+Donor planning is not only about this year.
 It is about the patient’s lifetime.
 Hair loss may continue, and the first surgery should not close the door on future correction.

-In that situation, the responsible plan is usually about priorities.
+In that case, the responsible plan is usually about priorities.
 The front and hairline often give the greatest visual change.
 The crown can require many grafts, but it may still look thin because of the circular growth pattern and larger surface area.

 What red flags should make me question a clinic’s donor plan?